leoyu037/docker_tutorial/README.md

   > docker ps -a

-  # -a: show all containers, not just running ones
+  # -a, --all: show all containers, not just running ones

   # The container is status 'Exited'
   CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS                       PORTS               NAMES